-Parents, guardians, and students benefit from a shared understanding of the decisions your school has made to differentiate instruction and prepare students to be citizens of the world.
+As a best practice, Dyknow recommends frequent and transparent communication with parents/ guardians and students on your school's/district's goals for technology integration.
+Parents/Guardians and students benefit from a shared understanding of the decisions your school/district has made to differentiate instruction and prepare students to be citizens of the world.

 Below are sample pieces of communication intended to be shared with parents, guardians and/or students.
-Also, check out our sample language for Acceptable Use Policies.
-Please feel free to re purpose these and make them your own!
+Feel free to re-purpose these and make them your own!

-Who monitors students?
+Who monitors student devices?

 What do teachers see, and what information is recorded?